rebelsky/csc207c/_labs/minimum-spanning-trees.md

 Preparation
 -----------

 If you have not done so already, fork and clone the repository at {{ page.repo }}.
-Import it into VSCode.
+Import it into your IDE.

 Exercises
 ---------